vishvAsa/AgamaH_shaivaH/meta/articles/davis_on_ritual/Glossary.md

 angamantras — Set of six "limb" mantras, considered as intrinsic extensions  of diva's being: NETRA, HRD, SIRAS, SIKHA, KAVACA, and ASTRA.  antyeffi — Cremation, seen as leading to final mok$a.

-anuga — "Conformity," as between knowledge and ritual action in Saiva  system.
+anuga — "Conformity," as between knowledge and ritual action in Śaiva  system.

 anugraha—Grace, one of diva's pancakrtya, by which he grants liberation  from bondage.